themattchan/99problems/README.md

 3. Learn Scala's fusion OOP/Functional style.

+Also:

-Also:  Figure out how to do purely functional graphs
++ Figure out how to do purely functional graphs
++ Other languages: OCaml, Coq, Scheme

 ## Reference solutions